theWillPM/myFirstPage/README.md

 # myFirstPage
-Learening how to publish a static webpage on GitHub pages
+Learning how to publish a static webpage on GitHub pages